hphilpotts/Simpsons-Guess-Who-Project-1-General-Assembly-SEI-66/readme.md

 - Next 'quick win' (_tempting fate agian_) is adding a few more questions.
 For example: Maude and Edna Krabappel have the same properties, by adding more properties and more questions, gameplay will be improved.
 Should be a lot simpler!
 - _I've realised far, far too late that rather than adding every new boolean property (e.g. hasTie) to the char object constructor, I can simply assign a property:true to some characters, all others will return `falsy`..._
 - Done - not too much work!
+- Mute button added!
+Much easier than anticipated, adding unmute funcitonality took a couple of minutes but works a treat!